 We have adopted the Mallinckrodt Guide to Business Conduct, which applies to all of our employees, officers and directors and meets the requirements of a "code of ethics" as defined by SEC regulations.
+We review and revise the Guide to Business Conduct from time to time, most recently in December 2017, to more closely align to our vision.
 The Guide to Business Conduct also meets the requirements of a code of business conduct and ethics under the listing standards of the NYSE.
-The Guide to Business Conduct is posted on our website, www.mallinckrodt.com.
+The Guide to Business Conduct is posted on our website, mallinckrodt.com.
 We will disclose any material amendments to the Guide to Business Conduct, as well as any waivers for executive officers or directors, on our website.